 I’ve been an introvert all my life which definitely has demolished my mental health.
 It sometimes led to dark nights of noiseless cries and no sleep, with that shy heart caged behind the bars of insecurity and fear.
 Remember, you are not always going to be happy.
 You will not get up each day feeling motivated and inspired.
 There will be days when you’ll feel like crap.
 There will be days you will not be glad about your life.
 And that is absolutely OKAY!
 This is why you need to maintain a good relationship with your mental well-being.
 Visit a therapist, and take a break if it will help you feel better about yourself.
 Your mental health is important as your physical well-being.

 Invest less time looking at the screen.

-At the point when you are old and grey and think back on your life, you’re not going to regret not watching every season or episode of Game of Thrones (great show, however), or miss doing some activity on your social media accounts.
+At the point when you are old and grey and think back on your life, you’re not going to regret not watching every season or episode of ‘The Office (great show, however), or missing doing some activity on your social media accounts.
 Instead, you will wish you invested more time and energy with individuals you do and doing things you’re enthusiastic about.
 Get outside and invest time with individuals you care about and be available with them.
 Don’t only record your life, be available to encounter it.

 Loving ourselves is difficult.